 This dark, heavy bread is sure to be a favorite for people who love heavy grains, such as buckwheat, and the sweet flavor of molasses.
 This recipe makes one loaf of dark bread that can be wrapped and frozen for up to 3 months.

-- In large bowl, mix together salt, molasses, vegetable oil, dry milk, and yeast.
+In a large bowl, mix together salt, molasses, vegetable oil, dry milk, and yeast.
 Stir in warm water.

-- Turn dough out onto floured board.
+Turn dough out onto a floured board.
 Knead in remaining 1/4 cup bread flour.

-- Put dough in greased bowl and turn over so that the top of dough is greased.
-Cover and let rise in warm place for 1 hour or until double in size.
+Put the dough in a greased bowl and turn over so that the top of the dough is greased.
+Cover and let rise in a warm place for 1 hour or until double in size.

-- Punch down dough.
-Turn out onto floured board and knead for about 5 minutes.
+Punch down dough.
+Turn out onto the floured board and knead for about 5 minutes.

-- Form dough into bread loaf and place in greased loaf pan.
+Form dough into bread loaf and place in a greased loaf pan.
 Cover and let rise for about 30 minutes or until double in size.

-- Bake at 350 degrees F for 40 minutes or until dark brown.
-Remove from oven and turn bread out onto clean kitchen towel or rack.
+Bake for 40 minutes or until dark brown.
+Remove from oven and turn the bread out onto clean kitchen towel or rack.